Annual Fort Ontario Conference on History, Archaeology Set March 30-31

 Payment may be made on the Friends of Fort Ontario website.

-For more information, to request a complete conference schedule, or arrange for registration and payment by check or credit card, call (315) 343-711, or email [email protected] or [email protected]
+For more information, to request a complete conference schedule, or arrange for registration and payment by check or credit card, call (315) 343-711, or email [email protected] or [email protected]parks.ny.gov.

 Updates on the conference will be posted on the Friends of Fort Ontario Facebook page at https://www.facebook.com/FortOntario/